ZxYsf/BIT_Planning_Envirment/README.md

 sudo make install
 ```

 Illustration: for the code above `make -j8`, 8 is the thread of your CPU.
+You can use `make -j12` and so on, or just `make -j`.

 So far, ceres is installed on your computer.